Standford Hill is an open prison for men. It is one of 3 prisons that form the Sheppey Cluster in Kent, along with HMP Elmley and HMP Swaleside.

 Arrival and first night

-When a resident first arrives at Standford Hill, their property will be listed.
+When a prisoner first arrives at Standford Hill, their property will be listed.
 They will be able to contact a family member by phone.
 This could be quite late in the evening, depending on the time they arrive.

 They will get to speak to someone who will check how they’re feeling and ask about any immediate health and wellbeing needs.

 Each person who arrives at Standford Hill gets an induction that lasts about a week.
-During this week, each resident is given a timetable where they can meet professionals who will help them with:
+During this week, each prisoner is given a timetable where they can meet professionals who will help them with: